Placito/Tic-Tac-Toe_game/README.md

 # <a href="#my-heading">Tic Tac Toe game with Vanilla JS</a> #

-is a simple game with HTML, CSS and Javascript. made with the boilerplat - Vanilla JS
+is a simple game with HTML, CSS and Javascript. made with the boilerplate - Vanilla JS

 ## The printScreen of the game main page ##